-- 5. Select a uLethbridge username from a list of pre-determined choices. - Your uLethbridge username may be automatically generated.
-(It will usually be your full name separated by a period, like so: firstname.lastname.) - If so, click 'Proceed with this Username.' - 6.
+- 3. Select a uLethbridge username from a list of pre-determined choices. - Your uLethbridge username may be automatically generated.
+(It will usually be your full name separated by a period, like so: firstname.lastname.) - If so, click 'Proceed with this Username.' - 4.
 Choose security questions and enter your answers.
 Once you have entered an answer for all five questions, click 'Proceed with these questions.' - Be sure to choose security questions with easily memorable answers.
+It may be a good idea to take a screenshot of your answers or write them down before continuing.